Easy DIY Herb Salt Recipe to Elevate Any Dish

 Tips for Making Herb Salts

 - Keep your herb salt stored in an airtight jar at room temperature.
-The shelf life for dried herbs is 1-3 years.
-After that, they will lose their flavor.
+Dried herbs have a shelf life of 1-3 years, after which they will lose their flavor.

 - You can also use fresh herbs in your herbal salts.
 Just dry them out ahead of time before mixing them with the kosher salt.